CarlosVecina/Dystopic_Investment_AIgents/README.md

 Dystopic stock &amp; investment indexes 📈 managed by AI agents 🤖.

+Welcome to Dystopic Investment AIgents, where dystopic stock and investment indexes are managed by AI agents.
+Our project is an innovative endeavor that combines data engineering with artificial intelligence to provide insights and manage investments in a dystopian-themed environment.

-The project is composed by two main pieces, base data-ingestion and agents.
-The **final project for Data Engineering Zoomcamp consist in the Data Ingestion & transformation part**.
+The project is composed by two main components: data ingestion and AI agents.
+This README focuses on **the Data Ingestion & transformation, which is the final project for Data Engineering Zoomcamp**.
 For that, we need different information sources as:
 - Stock prices
 - Market news (both for traded stocks & pre-IPO startups)
 - Startup platforms (for now implemented Crunchbase)